Frameworks and SASE (Current arrangements)

 View the Apprenticeship frameworks library »

 Note: Apprenticeship Frameworks Online (AFO) contains information on both publicly funded and non-funded frameworks with England and Wales.
-The National Apprenticeship Service only supports frameworks which are publicly funded.
+The Skills Funding Agency only supports frameworks which are publicly funded.

 The Specification of Apprenticeship Standards for England (SASE) sets out the minimum requirements to be included in a recognised English Apprenticeship framework.
 Compliance with the SASE is a statutory requirement of the Apprenticeships, Skills, Children and Learning (ASCL) Act.